Cipery/100-days-of-code/log.md

 **Link to work:** :>

-### Day 27: March 6nd, 2021 - Zigbee2Mqtt device monitoring in .Net 5 + Blazor
+### Day 27: March 6th, 2021 - Zigbee2Mqtt device monitoring in .Net 5 + Blazor

 **Today's Progress**: Refactored some frontend code to their own components, added some more static information to the power plug detail pages

+**Thoughts:** STL.Fusion - on the way?

+**Link to work:** :>

+### Day 28: March 7th, 2021 - Zigbee2Mqtt device monitoring in .Net 5 + Blazor

+**Today's Progress**: Spent my whole "work time" on STL.Fusion research.
+It seems like something really helpfull and powerful, but the learning curve is so steeeep :(

 **Thoughts:** STL.Fusion - on the way?